FAQS for Applicants

 How often can an organization apply for and/or receive funding?

 Organizations may receive up to one grant from the Opportunity Fund in any given year (365-day period).
 For example, if an organization receives funding during Cycle 1 of the current year, they must wait until Cycle 1 of the following year to apply again.
-Generally, grant partners can apply to receive new funding around the time their final report for the current grant is submitted.
+Generally, grant partners can apply to receive new funding around the time their final report for the current grant (whether it is a single or multi-year grant) is submitted.
 Please reach out to us for clarification regarding the optimal timing for your organization.

 An organization that applies for, but does not receive, funding from the Opportunity Fund is eligible to apply again the very next cycle.